DavidDeLille/book_summaries/The_Art_Of_Software_Security_Assessment/CH2_Design_Review.md

 Privileges = degrees of trust (as opposed to absolute trust)

 #### Simple Trust Boundaries
+FIgure 2-1 shows the simple trust boundaries in a multi-user OS.
+The accompanying text describes this trust model.

+Every system needs an absolutely **trusted authority** (e.g. root/Administrator account), because someone needs to be responsile for the system.

 #### Complex Trust Boundaries

 #### Chain of Trust
 #### Defence in Depth